About Dry Eye

 Even with the above treatment options, there are some patients that may not respond as well as desired due to some underlying low-grade inflammatory or infectious process.
 In these cases, it may be necessary for us to also prescribe an oral antibiotic such as doxycycline or an anti-inflammatory eye drop such as a steroid eye drop.

-The treatment of dry eyes can be complex and requires patience and persistence on the part of the eye doctor and the patient.
+As you can see, the diagnosis and treatment of dry eyes is complex and requires patience and persistence on the part of the eye doctor and the patient.
 With careful diagnosis and a systematic therapeutic approach, sufferers of dry eye syndrome can most often experience considerable improvement.

-If you or someone you know would like to learn more about dry eye treatment and help for dry eyes, Punctal Plugs or Restasis® eye drops, please call D'Ambrosio Eye Care at 800-325-3937 to schedule an appointment.
+If you or someone you know would like to learn more about dry eye treatment and help for dry eyes with IPL Intense Pulsed Light, Punctal Plugs or Restasis® eye drops, please call D’Ambrosio Eye care at 800-325-3937 to schedule an appointment.